 Moving to Buenos Aires

-Expats moving to Buenos Aires will find it to be one of the most developed cities in Latin America.
+Expats moving to Buenos Aires will find it to be one of the most developed cities in South America.
 Affectionately referred to as the “Paris of the South”, Buenos Aires is Argentina’s largest metropolitan area with nearly 3 million city residents.
 The Greater Buenos Aires region has a population of over 15 million people.
 Expats relocating to this non-stop urban centre of action will find themselves surrounded by beautiful people and European architecture.
 Buenos Aires is not only the birthplace of the sultry and sensual tango, but also Latin America’s polo capital.

-Buenos Aires has become an acclaimed expat hotspot as it offers a high standard of living, a multitude of activities, an exciting night life and excellent housing options in a wide variety of neighbourhoods (barrios) - all at a great value for those arriving with dollars, euro or pounds.
+Buenos Aires has become an acclaimed expat hotspot as it offers a high standard of living, a multitude of activities, an exciting night life and excellent housing options in a wide variety of neighbourhoods (barrios) – all at a great value for those arriving with dollars, euros or pounds.

-The only real downside to moving to Buenos Aires is that unemployment rates are high, but many expats either work for multi-national companies or are self-employed, typically working via the Internet.
+The only real downside to moving to Buenos Aires is that unemployment rates are high, but many expats either work for multinational companies or are self-employed, typically working via the Internet.

 It follows that the arts are widely appreciated in Buenos Aires, and the city’s cultural life spans the fields of architecture, fashion, theatre, music and dance with a keen focus on incorporating the latest styles, technology and know-how.
-Hundreds of acres of parks, gourmet restaurants, chic fashion boutiques, cultural events and more, delve out space and solidify the Argentine capital's commitment to a lofty aesthetic.
+Hundreds of acres of parks, gourmet restaurants, chic fashion boutiques, cultural events and more delve out space and solidify the Argentine capital's commitment to a lofty aesthetic.

 Overall, Buenos Aires is a city that offers expats a high quality of life at a greatly discounted price compared to Europe or the United States.